720kb/ndm/DEVELOP.md

 `$ npm run build-win`

+The builds are generated thanks to the [electron-builder](https://github.com/electron-userland/electron-builder), if you want you can change the build settings to your needs, just follow their documentation.

-The executables will be generated inside the `/releases` folder
+The executables will be generated inside the `/releases` folder.